wmv1/simulated-endpoints/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### What is this APP for?

+Create fake endpoints to be able to access them by other applications, for the purpose of simulating responses

+### But how?

+Create, update or remove endpoints, see through the "/mocks" route

+Access the created endpoint, if it is running locally:

+http/localhost:3000/your_end_point/

 * Ruby version

-* System dependencies

-* Configuration
+  ruby 2.3.3p222

 * Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  rake db:migrate

-* ...
+* Rails Verison
+  Rails 5.2.4.3

+Warning:

+This APP is just an experiment, there is a lot to improve.